(click any image to enlarge)

 The best way to plan the cruise is to call NCL directly at (877) 742-9521.
-Have your Seven Stars player’s card number handy, because you will be asked for it.
+Have your Seven Stars player card number handy, because you will be asked for it.
 A cruise “consultant” will check your name against a list of Seven Stars customers and will help you learn what rooms and cruises are still available.

 Be sure your passport is up-to-date and does not expire for at least six months after your cruise ends.
 Otherwise, you may not be allowed on the ship.

 You will receive confirmation by email or in the mail from NCL, along with luggage tags and tickets.
 If you want to arrange for credit and/or front money checks, you should review the confirmation for instructions on doing this.

 Be sure to arrive a couple hours early to board.
 You don’t want the ship to sail without you.
 There is often a special check-in line for “Casino at Sea” customers.
 It is often faster and shorter than the other check-in lines.

 When you board, you may need to wait a couple hours for your stateroom to be ready.
-When you enter your stateroom for the first time, you will likely find a nice note from the casino host along with chocolates, your player's club loyalty card, a free drink card, and an invitation to an exclusive party or reception either that day or the next day.
+When you enter your stateroom for the first time, you may find a note from the casino host along with chocolates, your players club loyalty card, a free drink card, and an invitation to an exclusive party or reception either that day or the next day.
 At the reception, there are often some nice hors d'oeuvre and free drinks available at the bar while you listen to the casino host talk about the casino and its loyalty program.
 The program typically lasts 30 minutes at which time the bar closes, so don’t be late.